 This step is less critical than the first one.
 Unplugging the charger alone will NOT cut off the power to the CPU and other important components.
 The internal MacBook battery is still powering the Mac laptop at full speed if you did not shut down the laptop by holding the power button.
 By unplugging the charger, you turn off the charging circuit of the logic board.
 Even though water damage to the charging circuit is nearly 100% repairable, the circuit’s higher voltage ( 14.5V for MacBook Air, 20V for MacBook Pro Retina ) is still a great threat.
 So unplug the charger now.
 If you can come up to this point, you have turned off 99% of the MacBook logic board circuits.
 The only remaining “ON" circuit is the “standby" circuit and it is much less destructive in a liquid damaged Mac laptop.

 The MagSafe charger outputs 14.5V for MacBook Air and 16.5-20V for MacBook Pro, it is misleading that you could get an electric shock by touching the laptop.
-In fact, the MagSafe charger will automatically shut down output if over-current is detected.
+In fact, the MagSafe charger will automatically shut down output if over-current or leakage-current is detected.

 In an extremely rare case, if the MagSafe charger is also submerged in the liquid, the danger is from the charger’s input power cord (240V AC in Australia and 110V AC in the United States), not the output (20V or less) of the charge.
 So in this case, it is still safe to touch the water-damaged MacBook, but not the charger.
 You need to unplug the power cord from the mains socket.

 Do not move the MacBook.
 You should try to block the water from dropping into the vent holes located between the keyboard and the screen.
 The vent holes are designed for transferring heat out of the logic board to the open air.
 Protecting the logic board is the most crucial step minimising damage from spilled water on a MacBook.